 Michael Miller, Information Technology Officer

 Mike’s job is to make sure that everything runs as smoothly as possible.
 He serves on the college cabinet, executive cabinet and administrative team.
-Between meetings he tries to act as problem solver for the various areas and is the main contact for purchasing equipment and software in the college.
+Between meetings, he tries to act as a problem solver for the various areas and is the main contact for purchasing equipment and software in the college.
 His research interests include database design and web interface design.

 Dan Carlisle, Faculty and Staff Support

-Dan is very active with helping faculty and staff maintain and support their equipment.
+Dan is very active helping faculty and staff maintain and support their equipment.
 He was also influential in the first phase of providing wireless access in the building.

 Lieb Chol, Laptop Coordinator